[Most Recent Entries]

 - And don't forget that this year's CSSF Science Fiction Summer attendees get free admission to the Campbell Conference!
-You still need to register, of course, and if you want to eat the lovely dinner during the Awards Banquet, that is not covered, but this is a $40 savings!
+You still need to register, of course, and if you want to eat the lovely dinner during the Awards Banquet, that is not covered, but this is a $40-$45 savings!

 We usually do an "around-the-world" restaurant tour of Lawrence.
 We have a million great eateries in town (see this page

-or this page
+, or this page

-I'll bring a couple of dorm fridges you can keep in the lobby area or in designated rooms - and I'll supply a starter supply of a couple 12-packs of soda-pop.
+I'll bring a couple of dorm fridges you can keep in the lobby area or in designated rooms - and I'll supply a starter supply of a couple 12-packs of soda-pop, tea, and such.
+The main kitchen area has a large refrigerator, ice machine, and teapots.
 Beyond that, it's up to you to keep it stocked with your preferred beverages!
-Hall Check-in:
+Also, you're responsible for cleaning up your own dishware (and messes).Hall Check-in:

 (also where we'll meet for the Workshops, next door to where we stayed last year), and we'll order pizza or such and have soda and such on hand.
 Bring $5 for food and beverages and we'll call it good!
 I'll probably also invite some local SF writers to hang with us so you can get to know some other "Young Gunns" - Workshop alums.